Las Vegas school that warned about COVID-19 contact to stay open

 EKA consists of an elementary and secondary school and is sponsored by the Clark County School District.
 It’s not clear whether the person quarantined is a contact of either of the confirmed cases of COVID-19 in Clark County.

-Clark County School District officials have not responded to questions about whether there has been a known risk of exposure to the novel coronavirus at any of the district’s schools.

-Superintendent Jesus Jara said in a statement Friday that all schools would receive additional cleaning on Monday, a scheduled day off for students, teachers and 9-month support staff.
+District Superintended Jesus Jara said in a statement Friday that all schools would receive additional cleaning Monday, a scheduled day off for students, teachers and nine-month support staff, with cleanings headed by school site teams.
+At Spring Valley High, for one, a cleaning crew of the school’s custodians and building manger focused on frequently touched areas such as door handles and railings, as well as desks, chairs and computers.

+CCSD officials added Monday that the district had secured a supply chain for cleaning supplies and “is prepared for deep cleaning teams to be dispatched.”

+At a CCSD bus yard Monday morning, workers could be seen power-washing school buses, but said the efforts were part of routine exterior cleanings that happened every few months.
+District officials said in a statement that buses would be cleaned as well.

 Contact Aleksandra Appleton at 702-383-0218 or aappleton@reviewjournal.com.
 Follow @aleksappleton on Twitter.